PeriodicSeizures/CTF-Writeups/HTB/Challenges/Pwn/Oxidized ROP/README.md

 I started off by looking through the provided `oxidized-rop.rs` file.

-The only thing I knew about Rust prior to this are the insane safety features, namely `unsafe` code.
+The only thing I knew about Rust prior to this are the insane safety features.

 At line 48 is an unsafe block.
+This goes against the safety features.
 The code checks that the argument string is less than 200 characters (not bytes).

 ```{r, attr.source='.numberLines startFrom="40"'}
 fn save_data(dest: &mut [u8], src: &String) {